OD209/Advent-of-code-2021/README.md

 # Advent-of-code-2021
 These are my solutions to the advent of code 2021

-All solutions are wrtitten by yours truly, with minimal to none outside help
+All solutions are written by yours truly, with minimal to none outside help

 These may not be the fastest or simplest solutions, but they work for me